metaversecloud-com/sdk-grow-together/README.md

 #### World

 The data object attached to the world will store ownership information about all plots in the world.
-This is populated on first app load by searching the world for plots with a unique name of "BountyBuilder_plot".
+This is populated on first app load by searching the world for plots with a unique name of "GrowTogether_plot".

 ```ts
 {